 Smoked duck with wild rice soup is an ideal lunch at Northwoods Pub in Grand View Lodge, which is fantastic whether you’re looking for a lodge room, a cabin or a luxurious cottage (from $185).

 Downtown Nisswa concentrates quality shops into a few blocks: Zaiser’s for North Woods home accessories; Turtle Town Books and Gifts for children’s books, puzzles and toys; Lundrigans Clothing for casual, up-north resort wear; and The Chocolate Ox for a wide array of candies and ice cream.

 At Lost Lake Lodge, the upscale, family-friendly dining room serves breakfast, lunch and dinners; the menu includes burgers and sea scallops.
 The lodge's simple lakeside cabins make it easy for travelers to unplug.
 All-inclusive packages start at $149 per adult per night.

 More information: Brainerd Lakes Chamber (800) 450-2838; explorebrainerdlakes.com

 Bring the Kids

-Turtle races For the past 50 years in Nisswa, youngsters have splashed and yelled encouragement to surprisingly zippy reptiles in hopes theirs would be the first to cross the finish line.
-Register online to enter the race, and go to midwestliving.com/turtle to watch our video.
+Turtle races For more than 50 years in Nisswa, youngsters have splashed and yelled encouragement to surprisingly zippy reptiles in hopes theirs would be the first to cross the finish line.
+Register in person to enter the race, and go to midwestliving.com/turtle to watch our video.
 (218) 963-2620; nisswa.com